 Some criminal justice jobs may be found without an actual degree if the candidate has some work experience.
 In such cases, the individual may receive on-the-job training.
 This may be the case with dispatchers or security guards.
 However, an associate or bachelor’s degree is required for most criminal justice careers.

 Police officers and detectives may be hired with just a high school diploma, but most agencies prefer either a college degree or a policy academy certificate.
-They may also have other requirements such as being at least 21 years old and demonstrating proficiency in certain physical activities.
-Individuals wishing to work for the federal government are generally required to have a degree and complete an intensive training program.
+They may also have other requirements, such as being at least 21 years old and demonstrating proficiency in certain physical activities.
+Individuals wishing to work for the federal government must have a degree and complete an intensive training program.

-A correctional officer or bailiff may be hired with just a high school diploma unless the individual wants to work for a federal prison, in which case a bachelor’s degree is generally required.
+A correctional officer or bailiff may be hired with just a high school diploma unless the individual wants to work for a federal prison, where a bachelor’s degree is generally required.
 Probation officers are usually required to have a bachelor’s degree.

 Job Outlook for Criminal Justice

-The job outlook and wage potential for criminal justice professionals vary by the job and the level of education and training the individual has obtained.
-Here is a list of several different criminal justice jobs with the projected job growth for 2018-2028 according to the U.S. Bureau of Labor Statistics (BLS).
-The average annual earnings nationwide for each position as of May 2018 is also listed.
+The job outlook and wage potential for criminal justice professionals vary by job, and the level of education and training the individual has obtained.
+Here is a list of several different criminal justice jobs with projected job growth for 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The average annual earnings nationwide for each position as of May 2018 are also listed.

 • Police and Sheriff’s Patrol Officers – 5 percent – $65400